NoorZahra12/SketchFly/README.md

 - Creates the canvas and animation timeline.
 - Stores drawing frames as `Clip` objects inside layer arrays.
 - Renders the active frame and previews into canvas elements.
-- Handles pencil, eraser, color, zoom, pan, playback, onion skin, and keyboard shortcuts.
+- Handles pencil, eraser, colour, zoom, pan, playback, onion skin, and keyboard shortcuts.
 - Maintains undo and redo stacks per clip, limited by `MAX_UNDO`.

-The editor initializes a blank clip only when the selected project has no clips.
+The editor initialises a blank clip only when the selected project has no clips.

 Use **Import assets** to choose one or more PNG, JPG, MP4, or MP3 files.
 You can also drag supported files directly onto the canvas area.
 Imported items are added to the timeline as clips; image files are drawn into the canvas, and audio/video files retain their media Blob for future playback support.